Neoplatonism: World-soul

-The image and product of the motionless nous is the world-soul, which, according to Plotinus, is immaterial like the nous.
+The image and product of the motionless nous is the world-soul, which, according to Plotinus, is similarly immaterial.
 Its relation to the nous is the same as that of the nous to the One.
 It stands between the nous and the phenomenal world, and it is permeated and illuminated by the former, but it is also in contact with the latter.
 The nous/spirit is indivisible; the world-soul may preserve its unity and remain in the nous, but, at the same time, it has the power of uniting with the corporeal world and thus being disintegrated.
 It therefore occupies an intermediate position.
-As a single world-soul, it belongs in essence and destination to the intelligible world; but it also embraces innumerable individual souls; and these can either allow themselves to be informed by the nous, or turn aside from the nous and choose the phenomenal world and lose themselves in the realm of the senses and the finite.
+As a single world-soul, it belongs in essence and destination to the intelligible world; but it also embraces innumerable individual souls; and these can either allow themselves to be informed by the nous, or turn aside from the nous and choose the phenomenal world, and lose themselves in the realm of the senses and the finite.